7 Trends That Will Define The Future Of Hybrid Work Culture

 1. Authenticity will drive productivity and well-being

 What would you say if I told you that work is the new happy hour?
 It turns out people feel more comfortable being themselves at their jobs.
-39% of them are more likely to be authentic and 31% less embarrassed when bringing home life into work these days.
+39% of them are more likely to be authentic and 31% less embarrassed.
+When bringing home life into work these days.
 People who interact closely with coworkers also have stronger relationships in both areas!
 In fact, not only do we experience higher productivity but better well-being as well!

 1. Talent is omnipresent in a hybrid work world